 c) Soak the balls in chocolate and leave them on baking paper to harden.

 7. Nettle seeds can be made into a tincture, macerate them in 40% ethanol or infuse them in vinegar (ratio 1:5 - seeds: liquid).
-Crush the seeds before soaking them in liquid for 4 weeks.
-Strain them through cheesecloth and use 2 ml three times a day.
+Crush the seeds before soaking them in liquid for four weeks.
+Then, strain them through cheesecloth and use 2 ml three times a day.

-To stimulate the health benefits of nettle seeds use 1-2 tbsp a day.
-For many people 1 teaspoon a day is sufficient.
+To stimulate the health benefits of highly nutritious nettle seeds, use 1-2 tablespoon a day.
+For many people, one teaspoon a day is sufficient.

-The green nettle seeds have a crunchy texture with a pleasant salty nutty taste, this makes them easily addictive.
-They are softer and easy to eat, unlike other seeds.
+The green nettle seeds have a crunchy texture with a pleasantly salty, nutty taste; this makes them easily addictive.
+In addition, they are softer and easy to eat, unlike other seeds.

 Wow!
 I had never even considered harvesting the nettle seeds before!
 Now I'm going to be on the look out for them.
 Thank you so much for sharing this.
 And I loved the video - made the process super easy to follow!

 This is so great!
 I know that nettle leaves are great for you, but never thought about the seeds.
 I need to keep an eye on places it grows wild to forage them next year!

 This is great, learning, experiencing nature to the best of man kind.more ideas on the leaves and roots.